jacobmmorgan/School-Notes/Untitled.md

-The star and crscent shall not be worn by every man but only by him who is worthy to wear it He must be a gentleman a man of honor and coiurgae
+The star and crscent shall not be worn by every man but only by him who is worthy to wear it He must be a gentleman a man of honor and coiurgae a man of zeal yet humble he must be an intelligent man a man of truth
+A man who tampers with wisdom

+The star and crescent hsall not be worn by every man but only by